 The Top 50 Best Football Teams of All Time

 Each season there are incredible sides on the planet.
-It's only an unavoidable truth in the cutting edge game. somebody is continually accomplishing something significant, with a wonderful degree of ability.
+It's an unavoidable truth in the cutting edge game.
+Each team is continually accomplishing something significant, with a wonderful amount of achievements.

-Be that as it may, sometimes, a side emerges who is really extraordinary.
-Their gameplan is something to observe, their achievements and awards are legendary, their names will without a doubt be recorded in history.
+Be that as it may, sometimes, a team emerges who is really extraordinary.
+Their gameplan is somehow astonishing, achievements and awards are legendary, their names will without a doubt be recorded in history.

-These are the sides we're keen on.
-The teams that are as yet talked about in respectful tones, those whose ability has set them on the blessed ground as one of the 50 biggest club sides of all time.
+Here in this article we countdown to the best football teams of all time.
+The teams that are as yet talked about in respectful tones, those whose ability has set them on the blessed ground as one of the 50 biggest football teams ever.

-We're concentrating exclusively on clubs and on explicit years at whatever point in history for the ranking all the best ever.
+We're concentrating exclusively on teams and on explicit years at whatever point in history for the ranking all the best ever.

 50. Chelsea 2004-06

 Mourinho combined the best of Ranieri's side with those previously penned to arrive at Stamford Bridge with Petr Cech and Arjen Robben for his presentation season and also adding Drogba and Carvalho to include progressively physical and aggressive forces to an effectively skilled side.
 Chelsea won back to back titles in 2005 and 2006.

 You'd likely expect that Saint-Etienne's most noteworthy side would be in the mid-'80s the one Michel Platini drove, but you'd not be right.
 The team managed Ivan Curkovic, with Osvaldo Piazza at defense and with Jean-Michel Larque in the attack, Saint-Etienne commanded French football for 10 years from 1966, winning 7 Ligue 1 titles, arriving at the 1976 European Cup Final and earning five Coupes de France.